A Survey of Reinforcement Learning-Based Motion Planning for Autonomous Driving: Lessons Learned from a Driving Task Perspective: Introduction

 \section{Introduction}

 \IEEEPARstart{R}{einforcement} learning (RL) is a machine learning paradigm that focuses on solving sequential decision-making and control challenges~\cite{sutton1998reinforcement}.
-In contrast to supervised learning such as imitation learning (IL)~\cite{ILSurveyNNLS}), where the agent directly learns a policy with labels of expert data, an RL agent generates its policy by interacting with the environment, and evaluating and iterating itself by statistically maximizing long-term rewards with its trial-and-error property~\cite{I11_RL22}.
-The RL agent still learns a mapping between inputs and outputs rather than hidden patterns within the data.
-With RL methods surpassing human world champions in Go~\cite{I12_Nat_go}, Starcraft II~\cite{I14_Nat_SC2}, automobile racing~\cite{I10_Nat_Racing}, and drone racing~\cite{I15_Nat_Drone}, RL has been recognized as a promising approach for AD, especially for motion planning (MoP)~\cite{I1,I5}.
+In contrast to supervised learning such as imitation learning (IL)~\cite{ILSurveyNNLS}), where the agent directly learns a policy from expert-labeled data, RL improves a policy through trial-and-error interactions with the environment and maximizes long-term rewards~\cite{I11_RL22}.
+With RL methods surpassing human world champions in Go~\cite{I12_Nat_go}, Starcraft II~\cite{I14_Nat_SC2}, automobile racing~\cite{I10_Nat_Racing}, and drone racing~\cite{I15_Nat_Drone}, it have motivated increasing interest in applying RL to autonomous driving (AD), particularly to motion planning (MoP)~~\cite{I1,I5}.

-According to the search results from Web of Science (WOS), the number of research papers on the RL and AD topics has surged over the past decade, as shown in Fig. 1.
-In particular, owing to the complexity of interaction with the environment in different MoP problems~\cite{I3_AnnuRev,I2}, RL has proven highly applicable to these tasks~\cite{I6lisrl}.
-Recently, research on RL technologies applied to MoP has explored in a variety of driving tasks~\cite{I18sc}.
+According to the statistics from Web of Science (WOS), research on RL and AD has grown rapidly over the past decade, as shown in Fig.~\ref{fig1}.
+This trend is closely related to the interactive and sequential nature of MoP in AD~\cite{I3_AnnuRev,I2}.
+Accordingly, RL-based MoP has been explored in a wide range of driving tasks, from lane-level maneuvering to urban navigation and other complex scenarios.